 Divorce is defined as the termination of marriage between two spouses legally.
 Adultery is the sexual intercourse between a person who is married and another person who is not the spouse of the person who married.
 For adultery to be the cause of a divorce, physical intercourse between two individuals must have happened.
 One of the two parties is a part of the marriage which is going to end by divorce.
 Emotions alone cannot be a cause of divorce in the state of Virginia.
 The party asking for the divorce must prove that physical sexual intercourse has happened between the other party of the marriage and another irrelevant party for a divorce to happen due to adultery.

 In the state of Virginia, the law states that persuading and the clear proof is needed to prove adultery.

-In this case, to demonstrate adultery, an individual must furnish the court with persuading and clear proof that the individual’s spouse did have sexual intercourse with someone else.
-Virginia law additionally requires substantiation of the adultery.
+In this case, to demonstrate infidelity, an individual must furnish the court with persuading and clear proof that the individual’s spouse did have sexual intercourse with someone else.
+VA law additionally requires substantiation of the infidelity.

-This means that the law requires proof or declaration from an outside source that an individual’s partner in marriage did commit adultery.
-Virginia law also states that an eyewitness is not needed to prove adultery as it could be proved by other strict proof.
-An individual’s spouse can prove the other’s adultery by showing his/ her messages.
+This means that the law requires proof or declaration from an outside source that an individual’s partner in marriage did commit infidelity.
+Virginia law also states that an eyewitness is not needed to prove infidelity as it could be proved by other strict proof.
+An individual’s spouse can prove the other’s infidelity by showing his/ her messages.
 The law considers such proof a crucial evidence for the case.